 WHT of 15% of the total amount, excluding VAT, is required to be accounted for on payments or other methods of extinguishing an obligation made by resident individuals, including tax-exempt entities.
 The WHT is due where such payments or other methods of extinguishing an obligation are made to a person not registered with the tax administration or to a registered person who does not have recent income tax declaration.

 Payments or other methods of extinguishing an obligation subject to WHT of 15% are related to the following:

-- Dividends, except income distributed to the holders of shares or units in collective investment schemes.
+- Dividends, except dividends paid between resident companies and income distributed to the holders of shares or units in collective investment schemes.

-- Financial interests, except interests on deposits in financial institutions for at least a period of one year; interests on loans granted by a foreign development financial institution exempted from income tax under applicable law in the country of origin; and interests paid by banks operating in Rwanda to banks or other foreign financial institutions.
+- Financial interests, except interests on deposits in financial institutions for at least a period of one year; interests on loans granted by a foreign development financial institution exempted from income tax under applicable law in the country of origin; and interests paid by banks or deposit-taking micro-finance institutions operating in Rwanda to banks or other foreign financial institutions.

 - Service fees, including management and technical service fees, except transport services.

-- Performance payments made to a crafts person, a musician, an artist, a player, sports, cultural, and leisure activities, irrespective of whether paid directly or indirectly.
+- Performance payments made to a crafts person, a musician, an artist, or a player in sports, cultural, or leisure activities, irrespective of whether paid directly or indirectly.

 - Goods sold in Rwanda.

 - Profit after tax or retained earnings that are converted into shares, except for financial institutions with paid-up capital below the minimum requirement set by the National bank of Rwanda.